pekkaan/pythonOCR/README.md

 # PythonOCR

-PythonOCR module for finding and locating words on screen, in image files or PDF files.
+PythonOCR contains functions for finding and locating words on screen, in image files or PDF files using OCR (Optical Character Recognition).

 ## Prerequisites